Thomas W. Kelly: Military career

 During the Vietnam War, Kelly served in Vietnam in 1967 and 1968 with the 1st Infantry Division.
 While being transported by helicopter, he was shot down four times and crashed six times.

 As a lieutenant colonel, Kelly served as commanding officer of the 1st Battalion, 63rd Armor, 1st Infantry Division (Mechanized) at Fort Riley, Kansas.
 As a colonel, he was given command of the 194th Armored Brigade at Fort Knox, Kentucky.

 As a major general, Kelly served as commanding officer of the U.S. Army Training Center and Fort Dix, New Jersey.
 After that, he was placed in charge of the U.S. Army Security Assistance Command from August 1987 to January 1988.
 His promotion to lieutenant general was approved in March 1988.

 During the 1989 Panama invasion and the 1991 Gulf War, Kelly was in charge of the National Military Command Center at the Pentagon.
 His first experience conducting large press briefings was in 1989.
 CNN correspondent Wolf Blitzer recalled that "he came across as someone credible and honest."

 After the Gulf War, Kelly retired from active duty at the beginning of April 1991.

 Later career

 After retirement, Kelly embarked on a round of public speaking engagements.
 His first time flying First Class was to appear on The Tonight Show with Johnny Carson.

 In 1995, the American Legion presented him with their Distinguished Service Medal.

 Personal

-Kelly was the son of Vincent De Paul Kelly (13 March 1901 – 12 May 1942) and Mary Gertrude (Kirrane) Kelly (17 May 1901 – 11 March 1984).
-He had four sisters.

 Kelly married Dorothy Mary Bursak in 1957.
 They had two sons, a daughter and four grandchildren.

 After his death in Clifton, Virginia from liver cancer, Kelly was interred at Arlington National Cemetery on 14 June 2000.